BRArjun/The-Art-Of-Transformation/README.md

   <img src="images/hybrid-vae-gan.png">
 </p>

-This package provides reference implementation of the `Hybrid VAE-GAN Architecture for Artistic Style Transfer` [paper][].
+This package provides reference implementation of the `Hybrid VAE-GAN Architecture for Artistic Style Transfer` research paper.

 This paper builds a novel hybrid VAE-GAN method for image to sketch style transfer and modifies the generator, discriminator, encoder and the training procedure to generate good sketches from the corresponding images of the person.